Barnett Gill Barnett Gill

 When couples decide to divorce, one spouse may need financial assistance from the other spouse to adjust to life after a divorce.
 While alimony is not required in a divorce, a spouse can request such payments.
 Both parties can either agree on the need for alimony or a judge can decide whether such payments are necessary and for how long.

-Discuss your concerns with Attorney Gill, an experienced alimony lawyer in Brandon, Florida, about what you can expect in your specific legal family situation.
+Discuss your concerns with our team, experienced alimony lawyers in Brandon, Florida, about what you can expect in your specific legal family situation.

 How Is Alimony Calculated in Florida?

 Alimony in Florida is based on need and ability: whether the spouse requesting alimony needs financial support and whether the other spouse has the means to provide for it.
-However, unlike calculating child support payments, there is currently no mathematical calculation used to determine alimony.
+However, unlike calculating child support payments, Florida law does not apply a default formula to determine alimony.

 It is up to the court's discretion to decide: